deshdeepakyadav/SASS/README.md

 nulls (e.g. null)
 lists of values, separated by spaces or commas (e.g. 1.5em 1em 0 2em, Helvetica, Arial, sans-serif)
 maps from one value to another (e.g. (key1: value1, key2: value2))
 SassScript also supports all other types of CSS property value, such as Unicode ranges and !important declarations.
 However, it has no special handling for these types.
-They’re treated just like unquoted strings.
+Theyâ€™re treated just like unquoted strings.